 You must notify the OCPM no later than 14 days before leaving Geneva.
 You can submit your declaration up to one month before your departure.

-How to do it (and get a departure certificate – attestation de départ)
+How to do it (and get an attestation de départ)

-You can notify the OCPM online using a verified e-démarches account or by mailing the paper form (the links to e-démarches and to download the paper form are available on this page.
+You can notify the OCPM in person, online using a verified e-démarches account or by mailing the paper form (the links to e-démarches and to download the paper form are available on this pageExternal link icon.
 If you use the paper form, include a copy of your valid ID.
 You won’t receive an automatic confirmation, but you can request a departure certificate (attestation de départ) for CHF 25 per person.
-This may be useful for customs, banking, or other official matters.
+This may be useful for customs, banking, canceling utilities, and other official matters.

 If you have children